kalyan-81/kalyan-81/README.md

 - 👋 Hi, I’m @kalyan-81
-- 👀 I’m interested in Data science, Machine learning, Artificial Intelligence, Full Stack Java Developer
+- 👀 I’m interested in Data science, Machine learning, Artificial Intelligence, Flutter Developer
-- 🌱 I’m currently working at codetru as a java developer
+- 🌱 I’m currently working at codetru as a flutter developer
-- 💞️ I’m looking to collaborate on Full Stack Java Developer
+- 💞️ I’m looking to collaborate on Full Stack Developer
 - 📫 How to reach me out kalyancheru@gmail.com